 Though regional dialects abound, the core of the Spanish language is mutually intelligible, meaning people from different countries can generally understand each other.
 In fact, to remain a dialect of Spanish and not be classified as a new language, a certain (often contentious among scholars) percentage of the language must be mutually intelligible.
 Difficulties may arise for speakers from opposite sides of the globe, or even opposite sides of a country, in the form of regional slang, divergent pronunciation, and the influence of indigenous or other neighboring languages.
 It is also important to note that regional dialects do not always respect national borders, as many culturally homogenous groups existed before these lines were drawn.

 As such a large number of Spanish speakers in the world reside in Mexico, “Mexico City Spanish” is used as a sort of standard for Latin American Spanish for things such as film subtitles.
 The Spanish used in Europe is referred to as “Iberian/European Spanish.”
+To find out more about the differences between these two dialects, check out our guide.

 Where Can You Find Spanish Speakers?